 What’s caused the boom in the property market?

-House Prices are determined by a number of factors, namely the state of the economy, interest rates and supply and demand.
+House Prices are determined by several factors, namely the state of the economy, interest rates, and supply and demand.

 The Government furlough scheme has ended, more people are back in full-time work again and restrictions have been eased.
 Resulting in people getting out and spending more money, which has boosted the economy.